jonnypeace/VPN-gateway/README.md

 apt install iptables-persistent
 ~~~

-If you are having difficulty connecting to the outside with your vpn, check your service.
+If you are having difficulty connecting to the outside with your vpn, check your systemctl service.
 Replace uk2161 with the
 server config you chose above.
 Some commands to try below
 ~~~